Not-so-covert Iran war buys West time but raises tension

 KILLINGS "UNACCEPTABLE"

-In a speech at Reuters London offices in 2010, John Sawers, overseas espionage chief of U.S. ally Britain, said that stopping nuclear proliferation could not be done just by conventional diplomacy.
+In a speech at Reuters London offices in 2010, John Sawers, overseas espionage chief of U.S. ally Britain, made an unusually forthright comment on the topic, saying that stopping nuclear proliferation could not be done just by conventional diplomacy.

 "We need intelligence-led operations to make it more difficult for countries like Iran to develop nuclear weapons.
 The longer international efforts delay Iran's acquisition of nuclear weapons technology, the more time we create for a political solution to be found."